39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 (b) Cold winds from Central Asia

-68. The river that originates near Lake Manasarovar in Tibet is –
+68. Which river originates near Mansarovar Lake in Tibet?

 (a) Brahmaputra